mapteb/todomvc-revisited/README.md

 ## Salient Features

 Some interesting features of the proposed framework include:

 1. Enforces use of state machine and therefore ensures robust application.
-2. The helper functions (like createInputTextElement, createInputCheckboxElement, etc.) that support the processos can be reused in other projects.
+2. The helper functions (like createInputTextElement, createInputCheckboxElement, etc.) that support the processos can be reused in other projects. he modular nature of these functions suggest maybe these functions could be swapped with web components.
+See, for instance, the next version of this project - [State Transitions with Web Components](https://github.com/mapteb/state-transitions-with-webcomponents)
-3. The state transitions also serve as a check list of test cases.
+3. The state transitions table serve both as requirements and as a checklist of test cases.

 ### More Info